ansh94/smooth-scroller/README.md

 # Smooth-Scroller Javascript Library
-A simple javascript library for scrolling smoothly to different sections of same page using html anchor tags.
+A simple javascript library for scrolling smoothly to different sections of same page using html anchor tags

 Features:-
 1. Extremely small size(3 kb)